 This guide explores ten distinct types of academic papers, providing an overview of their characteristics, functions, and the unique roles they play in contributing to the body of academic literature.
 Understanding these different types not only aids in selecting the appropriate format for one’s research but also enhances the ability to critically engage with and contribute to scholarly conversations.

-There are 10 types of academic papers, each serving a different purpose within scholarly research and writing:
+There are 10 types of academic texts, each serving a different purpose within scholarly research and writing:

 Research papers